UltimateDoge5/PhantomShapes/README.md

 Upon loading into the game simply press `P` and the shape manager menu will show up.
 From that point you should be able to use the interface to do anything.

+Mod settings can be accessed using the [Mod Menu](https://modrinth.com/mod/modmenu)
 ## Required libraries

 - Fabric API